r-mc2/verum-archives/Campaigns/One-Shots & Side Campaigns/03 - The Red Star of Annareth/Session 01.md

 ---

-Arcadum further discussing the role of Shaper, The Astral Traveler, her Handmaidens, and how Moe is now responsible for awakening the other handmaidens:
+Arcadum further discussing the role of Shaper, The Astral Traveller, her Handmaidens, and how Moe is now responsible for awakening the other handmaidens:
-> **Arcadum**: In the Living World, courageous maidens gather their strength to travel to the Red Star, and as the hand of the handmaiden of the Astral Traveler it will be up to you to bestow upon them her grace.
+> **Arcadum**: In the Living World, courageous maidens gather their strength to travel to the Red Star, and as the hand of the handmaiden of the Astral Traveller it will be up to you to bestow upon them her grace.
 There is a prestige mission that is currently being created.

 ## Full Transcript